 Google Drive and OneDrive are popular and excellent cloud storage services that have brought many conveniences for students and office workers.
-By saving important files to Google Drive and OneDrive, people can access them without any limitation as long as the internet is available.
+By saving important files to Google Drive and OneDrive, people can access them without any limitations as long as the internet is available.
 Meanwhile, online collaboration can be enabled on Google Drive and OneDrive, which would improve work efficiency.

 Why Transfer Google Drive to OneDrive?